 Enforced by the National Labor Relations Board (NLRB), the National Labor Relations Act (NLRA) prohibits employers from restraining employees in the exercise of their rights to organize, form, join, or help a labor organization for collective bargaining purposes.
 For example, an employer may not threaten employees with unemployment if they join or vote for a union.
 Similarly, an employer may not threaten to close a plant or worksite if employees choose a union for representation.

 The labor organization is also prevented from restraining or coercing employees.
 For example, a labor organization cannot threaten employees that they will lose their jobs if they don’t support the union.
 Similarly, they cannot refuse to process a grievance for criticizing union officials.

 The NLRA also prohibits employers from shutting down employee efforts to improve their employment terms and conditions.
 For example, an employer may not question employees about their union activities in a context that would restrain them from exercising their rights to discuss working conditions.
 This rule also extends to employees who use social media to discuss working conditions with coworkers.

 National Labor Relations Board (NLRB)

-This board, created by the NLRA, polices the relationships between employers, employees and unions.
+The National Labor Relations Board, created by the NLRA, polices the relationships between employers, employees, and unions.